-different denominations as appropriate: icons, stations of the cross; baptismal pool; pulpit o synagogue: ark, Ner Tamid, Torah scroll, tzitzit (tassels), tefillin, tallit (prayer shawl) and kippah (skullcap), hanukkiah, bimah o mosque/masjid: wudu; calligraphy, prayer mat, prayer beads, minbar, mihrab, muezzin.
-Explore how religious believers sometimes use music to help them in worship e.g. Christians singing traditional hymns with an organ or using contemporary songs and instruments to praise God, thank God, say sorry, to prepare for prayer etc; children's songs to help learn stories; to celebrate at a wedding.
+(tassels), tefillin, tallit (prayer shawl) and kippah (skullcap), hanukkiah, Exceeding: bimah o mosque/masjid: wudu; calligraphy, prayer mat, prayer beads, ☐ Suggest meanings to religious songs, responding sensitively to minbar, mihrab, muezzin. □ Explore how religious believers sometimes ideas about thanking and praising (A2). use music to help them in worship e.g. Christians singing traditional ☐ Show that they have begun to be aware that some people regularly hymns with an organ or using contemporary songs and instruments to worship God in different ways and in different places (B3). praise God, thank God, say sorry, to prepare for prayer etc; children's songs to help learn stories; to celebrate at a wedding.